itsybitesyspider/retriever/README.md

 * Need rigorous testing for space usage (currently no effort is made to shrink storage OR index vectors, this is priority #1 right now)
 * Lazy item key indexing is a potential performance win.
-* Convolution reductions mapping zero or more source chunks onto one destination chunk.
+* Convolutional reductions mapping zero or more source chunks onto one destination chunk.
-* Idea: data elements could be stored in a [persistant data structure](https://en.wikipedia.org/wiki/Persistent_data_structure) which might make it possible to iterate over elements while seperately mutating them.
+* Idea: data elements could be stored in a [persistent data structure](https://en.wikipedia.org/wiki/Persistent_data_structure) which might make it possible to iterate over elements while seperately mutating them.
 This idea needs research.
 * Theoretically, I expect retriever's performance to break down beyond about 16 million chunks of 16 million elements, and secondary indexes are simply not scalable